ballerina-platform/module-ballerinax-twilio/README.md

 ## Twilio Listener Operations

 ### QUEUED/SENT SMS Events
 This examples shows how you can start a ballerina twilio listener using localhost. you will need to use ngork to expose a web server running on your local machine to the internet.
-[Find more sample from here](https://github.com/ballerina-platform/module-ballerinax-twilio/tree/master/samples/listener%20samples)
+[Find more samples from here](https://github.com/ballerina-platform/module-ballerinax-twilio/tree/master/samples/listener%20samples)
 ```ballerina
 import ballerina/log;
 import ballerinax/twilio;